igortru/OrfExtender/README.md

-For any given genbank protein accession, if it linked with nucleotide where protein was annotated allow extend orf upstream and downstream.
+For any given genbank protein accession, if it linked with nucleotide where protein was annotated allow extend orf upstream and downstream until alternative stop codons

 use-cases: